Labour Party leadership of Jeremy Corbyn: Relationship with Muslims

-In 2017, Corbyn attended an event held by the Muslim Engagement and Development, despite reports of the it's links to extremism.
-In 2018, Corbyn condemned the escalating trend of Islamophobia in the country following a terrorist attack at the Finsbury Park Mosque and supported the Muslim Council of Britain's calls for an investigation into Islamophobia in the Conservative Party similar to how his own Labour Party was being investigated for antisemitism.
-That year, he was also photographed making the Rabia sign, a gesture strongly associated with the Muslim Brotherhood, which the Labour Party defended stating that it was a sign of solidarity for the victims of the Rabaa massacre committed by the Egyptian Army.
-During the 2019 general election, many prominent Muslim individuals endorsed Jeremy Corbyn's leadership and a significant amount of the British Muslim vote had consolidated behind the Labour Party.
+In 2017, Corbyn attended an event held by the Muslim Engagement and Development.
+In 2018, Corbyn condemned the escalation of Islamophobia in the United Kingdom following a terrorist attack at the Finsbury Park Mosque and supported the Muslim Council of Britain's calls for an investigation into Islamophobia in the Conservative Party.
+During the 2019 general election, around 80% of British Muslims voted for the Labour Party.
+Following Corbyn's departure as Labour leader, this declined to just over 60% in the 2024 general election as anger towards Keir Starmer’s stance on the Gaza conflict led Muslim voters to vote for the Green Party and pro-Palestinian Independents, such as Corbyn.

 Other events

-In 2018, Conservative MP Ben Bradley posted a tweet saying that Jeremy Corbyn had passed British secrets to a spy from communist Czechoslovakia.
+In 2018, Conservative MP Ben Bradley posted a tweet saying that Jeremy Corbyn had passed British secrets to a spy from Czechoslovakia.
 Corbyn threatened legal action against Bradley, which resulted in Bradley deleting the tweet, apologising for his comments which he accepted were "untrue and false", and agreeing to pay Corbyn's legal costs and to donate to a charity of Corbyn's choice.

 In March 2019, Corbyn was assaulted by a Brexit supporter outside a mosque in Finsbury Park, North London.
 His attacker was sentenced to 28 days in jail.

 A video of soldiers from the 3rd Battalion, Parachute Regiment, stationed in Afghanistan using an image of Corbyn for target practice was posted on social media in April 2019.
 Momentum said the video due to the "radicalising effect the rightwing press is having".
 The Independent expressed the view that Corbyn was "unpopular in parts of the military because of his past policies on Northern Ireland, Trident and opposition to the Iraq War and other foreign interventions".
 In July 2019, the soldiers involved received reprimands, with two being demoted.

 In 2019, Corbyn refused an invitation to attend a state banquet for Donald Trump, hosted by Queen Elizabeth II during the president's June visit to the UK.
 Corbyn then attended a London protest outside Trump and May's joint press conference and requested a meeting with Trump to discuss issues such as the "climate emergency, threats to peace and the refugee crisis".
 Trump rejected the request, saying that Corbyn was a "negative force".